Huw Williams, Chief Technology Officer and Co-Convenor of the Future Emerging Technologies Research Group

 Projects at BBC Research included leading the technology teams behind the Freesat service to develop a new broadcast service (including set-top box specification), display systems beyond High Definition and open source compression systems, as well as the BBC Backstage developer network.
 Previous roles at the BBC included Head of Technology for Television and BBC News (looking at High Definition issues).
 As Head of New Media Development for BBC Radio and Music, he set up the technical and design teams that developed the BBC Radio websites.

 Before joining the BBC, he founded a number of new media companies developing interactive television software, and worked as a consultant for a range of clients.
-He is also in the queue to conduct his PhD with the SMARTlab, using his Olympic experience as case studies for his dissertation about technologies to support social and community engagement in learning as part of the cultural legacy from the 2012 Games.
+He is also in the queue to conduct his PhD with the SMARTlab, using his Olympic experience as the background to a major case study for a project to engage in the area of technologies to support social and community engagement in learning and physical rehabilitation.